Anoreh02/ePortfolio/README.md

 - **CSS3** – Styling and layout of the website
 - **JavaScript** – For interactive features and functionality
 - **GitHub Pages** – Hosting the site online
-- **Flexbox / CSS Grid** – For responsive design and layout
-- **Responsive Design** – The site is mobile-friendly and adapts to different screen sizes

 ## Instructions for Replicating or Contributing